audiotape playback perfected

 Why is the transport mechanism a separate component in your reproducers?

+The A80 and 820-based transports in our reproducers are high-precision mechanisms.
+Constructing them as separately-housed components is, in our view, clearly the best design approach and perfectly logical.
+A further argument for separating the transport is that it becomes vastly easier to ship.
+Not well-known is the fact that Studer recommended A80 transport mechanical re-conditioning no later than every ten years.
+(This is also true for the 820.
+We have a technical paper explaining the reasons why.)
 Many A80s are over fifty years old and some 820s are now forty.
 Today almost none of them will meet their original specifications for time base accuracy (flutter) which is what audibly distinguished them from their competition when new.
-A transport re-conditioning addresses this.
+Our transport re-conditioning addresses this.

-Due to the sophistication and high precision of A80 and 820 transport mechanisms and the requirements for special training and tools, transport re-conditioning should only be trusted to a recognized specialist.
+The sophistication and high-precision of the A80 and 820 transport mechanisms and the requirements for special training and tools demands that transport re-conditioning is trusted only to a recognized specialist.

 Why are ATAE reproducers so expensive?

 Our reproducers are intended for use in sound recordings archives holding high-value collections where uncompromised, state-of-the-art playback is demanded.
 Accordingly, they are built to industrial-grade standards.
-Over 520 man-hours are required to build an ATAE Model One or Model Two.
-The pricing reflects the high cost of that skilled labor, as well as our insistence on using only the highest-quality components, many of which we manufacture (or re-manufacture) in-house.
-Additionally, we source hundreds of new parts from Europe, or have them manufactured for us here in California.
+Over 520 man-hours are required to assemble an ATAE Model Two.
+The pricing reflects the high cost of the skilled labor as well as our insistence on using only the highest-quality components, many of which we manufacture (or re-manufacture) in-house.
+Additionally, we source hundreds of new parts from Europe or have them manufactured for us here in California.

 What is done in your re-manufacturing of the old Studer transports?